bupt-ai-cz/LLVIP/README.md

 ## News

+- ⚡(2021-09-30): We have retrained and tested pix2pixGAN on the updated dataset (30976 images).
+The results are displayed in README.
 - ⚡(2021-09-22): We have retrained and tested Yolov5 and Yolov3 on the updated dataset (30976 images).
 The results are displayed in README.
 - ⚡(2021-09-01): We have released the dataset, please visit [homepage](https://bupt-ai-cz.github.io/LLVIP/) for access to the dataset.
 (Note that we removed some low-quality images from the original dataset, and for this version there are 30976 images.)